BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-microbitdice.md

 layout: assignment
 permalink: /Labs/MicrobitDice
 title: "CS170: Programming for the World Around Us - Random Dice Throwing with the micro:bit"
-excerpt: "CS170: Programming for the World Around Us - Random Dice Throwing with the micro:bit"

 info:
   coursenum: CS170